 Next, we have InventoryInfo.
 This is all your inventory data.
 So those of you that know how SemiOps tracks the inventory, we never actually remove the inventory from the system.
 The record is always there.
 We just change the status to determine what to show you on particular screens, or include in your on-hand value.
 So, when you do use this, you will notice that there’s a large amount of data there, you will want to create groups or filters to make sure you’re looking for the correct status.
-We will touch on that a little bit as we move on here.
+The data for this API is updated every time the compute cost routine is run in SemiOps.

 The next is a LotHistory.
 This is a genealogy and process history.
 So, we can look for a particular lot.
 Maybe not even a lot.
 We could look for a test program if we wanted to, an attribute value and look at the full process history where it went, what purchase documents were used, when it was received, what was my good output, my yield lot, vendor lot, things like that.

 Next is OrderDetails.
 This is coming from the SemiOps side.
 We will get into the DemandOps side here in a minute.
 On the SemiOps side of things these are your sales order schedules.
 So this is the lowest level of data that we have available.
 Pretty much what you are looking at through the hierarchy is the sales order, the sales order line, and then a sales order schedule.
 So, there’s a one to many relationships between sales order line and sales order schedule and that’s the data that we’re showing you.
 A lot easier to come up when you have the detail information and then trying to go down.